OmniJet-${\alpha}_C$: Learning point cloud calorimeter simulations using generative transformers

 The International Large Detector (ILD) \cite{ILDConceptGroup:2020sfq} is one of two detector concepts proposed for the International Linear Collider (ILC) \cite{Behnke:2013xla}, an electron-positron collider that is initially operated at $250$~GeV center-of-mass energy and extendable to higher energies up to $1$~TeV.
 ILD is optimized for the Particle Flow Algorithm~\cite{Thomson:2011zz} that aims at reconstructing every individual particle.
 The detector therefore combines precise tracking and vertexing capabilities with good hermiticity, and highly granular sandwich calorimeters.
 The electromagnetic calorimeter of ILD (the \mbox{Si-W}~ECAL \cite{Suehara:2018mqk}) consists of 20 layers with 2.1~mm thick W-absorbers followed by 10 layers with 4.2~mm W-absorbers, all interleaved with 0.5~mm thick Si-sensors that are subdivided into 5~mm~$\times$~5~mm cells.

 The dataset used in this work was originally created for Ref.~\cite{Buhmann:2020pmy}, where more details on the detector and simulation can be found.
+While the dataset itself is not publicly available, it can be fully recreated by following the simulation and processing instructions provided in Ref.~\cite{Buhmann:2020pmy}.
 Showers of photons with initial energies uniformly distributed between $10-100$~GeV are simulated with Geant4~\cite{Agostinelli:2002hh} using a detailed and realistic detector model implemented in DD4hep~\cite{Frank:2014zya}.
 The resulting showers are projected into a regular 3D grid with 30×30×30 = 27 000 voxels.
 The 3D-grid data is converted into a point cloud format, where each point has four features: the $x$- and $y$-position (transverse to the incident particle direction), the $z$-position (parallel to the incident particle direction), and the energy.
+On average, each shower contains approximately 930, but not more than 1700 points with non-zero energy depositions, representing only a small fraction of the total 27,000 voxels in the grid.
 The incoming photon enters the calorimeter at perpendicular incident angle from the bottom at $z = 0$ and traverses along the $z$-axis, hitting cells in the center of the $x$-$y$~plane.
 A staggered cell geometry results in small shifts between the layers.

 We preprocess the four input features ($x$, $y$, $z$ and energy) by standardization.
 The energy feature is log-transformed before being scaled and shifted, which has the additional advantage that generated energies are by design non-negative.